starterra/starterra-tool-dapp/README.md

 # starterra-tool-dapp

-> Library for easy use of Terra wallet in custom dApp
+> Easy to use library to connect with Terra wallet in custom dApp.

 ## Vision
-Our vision was to extend [wallet provider](https://github.com/terra-money/wallet-provider) library with ready to use react component.
+Our vision is to extend [wallet provider](https://github.com/terra-money/wallet-provider) library with ready to use react component.

 ![Wallet component](/assets/images/walletComponent.png)